-Since many couples chose elopements or "minimonies" over traditional weddings in 2020, a new trend has emerged in 2021: anniversary receptions.
+Since many couples chose elopements or "minimonies" over traditional weddings during the pandemic, a new trend has emerged: anniversary receptions.
 “While in the past, first-year anniversary celebrations tended to be more low key, this year many couples are going all out—even if the guest list is still limited,” says Dayna Isom Johnson of Etsy.

 What Is an Anniversary Reception?